Ecuador says some Chinese vessels near Galapagos have cut communications systems

 He said turning off satellite equipment violated rules created by Regional Fisheries Management Organizations (RFMOs), a group of international agencies that promote sustainable fishing.

-The New Zealand-based South Pacific RFMO, one of the organizations that provides guidance on fishing practices in the area, did not immediately respond to an email seeking comment.
+The New Zealand-based South Pacific RFMO, which provides guidance on fishing practices in the area said in an email that vessels are required to continuously communicate their position data.

+"The fleet you are referring to is being monitored by the SPRFMO Secretariat," wrote Acting Executive Secretary Craig Loveridge.
+"China has been forwarding the required information ... since midway through 2018."

 Since 2017, the Chinese fishing fleet has arrived in the summer months to the outskirts of the Galapagos protected area, attracted by marine species such as the giant squid or the hammerhead shark, the latter of which is threatened species.